neondatabase/website/content/docs/guides/partner-billing.md

 ### Retrieving metrics for all projects

-Instead of retrieving metrics for an individual project, use the [Consumption API](https://api-docs.neon.tech/reference/listprojectsconsumption) to get a full list of key consumption metrics for all the projects in your Neon integration in a single API request.
+Instead of retrieving metrics for a single project per request, you can use the [Consumption API](https://api-docs.neon.tech/reference/listprojectsconsumption) to get a full list of key consumption metrics for all the projects in your Neon account in a single API request.
 You can specify a date range to get metrics from across multiple billing periods and control pagination for large result sets.

 <Admonition type="Warning" title="Preview API">
 This functionality is part of the preview API and is subject to change in the future.